railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Scheduling
 ===========

-.. todo:: What's the ??? - this para needs more work

-Calculation requirements is the calculation engine which makes planning, prioritising and ?? automatically procurement as a function of the rules defined on these products.
+The requirements scheduler is the calculation engine which plans and prioritises production and purchasing automatically from the rules defined on these products.
 It's started once per day.
 You can also start it manually using the menu :menuselection:`Manufacturing --> Compute All Schedulers`.
 This uses all the relevant parameters defined in the products, the suppliers and the company to determine the priorities between the different production orders, deliveries and supplier